 Joost and Education

-"Chat with friends and other channel viewers while watching Joost using the IM or Channel Chat widgets."
+One of the strengths of Joost is the ability to "Chat with friends and other channel viewers while watching Joost using the IM or Channel Chat widgets."

 This extends distance/global collaboration among students and teachers to a whole new level.
 Students around the world can have real-time discussions while watching a show together.